mohammedqedan/pingpong/README.md

 ## Description

-A website created with C# and HTML where a user can submit a word and determine its raw Scrabble score.
+A website created with Javascript and HTML where a user can submit a number and determine its ping, pong or pingpong.

 ## Setup/Installation Requirements